vdaas/vald/docs/developer/style.md

 // good
 yamlStr := "something"

-// in some case it is acceptable and actually if is easier to read s := new(something)
+// in some case it is acceptable and actually if it is easier to read s := new(something)
 ```